SwiftSeal/HISS/agrenseq/README.md

 ## Usage

-All input files and parameters are handled in by `config/config.yaml` config.yaml currently takes five options:
+All input files and parameters are handled by the config file `config/config.yaml` `config.yaml` currently takes five options:

 *   `read_scores` - string of the path to the read scores file
 *   `references` - string of the path to the references file